datastax/python-driver/docs/topics/models.rst

         Sets the ttl values to run instance updates and inserts queries with.

+    .. method:: if_not_exists(enable_or_not)

+        Check the existence of an object before insertion.
+The existence of an object is determined by its primary key(s).
+And please note using this flag would incur performance cost.

     .. method:: update(**values)

         Performs an update on the model instance.
 You can pass in values to set on the model